CONSTITUTION AND BYLAWS

 2. Dues shall be considered delinquent 60 days after January 1st of each year.
 One written notice of delinquent dues shall be given and the member shall be dropped from the roll if dues are not paid within 30 days after the date of notice.

-- An initiation fee shall be paid by each new member.
-The fee shall be an
+1. An initiation fee shall be paid by each new member.
+The fee shall be an amount equal to

 4. Assessments may be made when approved by a majority of the membership who exercise a vote upon due notification (as defined in Article VI, Section 2).